 Outside of Emory & Henry, Crutchfield has been heavily involved with USA Basketball, coaching for the Winston-Salem Stealers - a USA Basketball Certified Youth Developmental program, and as an on-court coach for USA Basketball Regional Skills Clinics.
 She also completed the WBCA's Center for Coaching Excellence program at Columbia University in 2015.

-From 1995 to 2014, Crutchfield worked at Franklin County, where she was a three-time All-Roanoke Valley District honoree as a player.
+From 1995 to 2014, Crutchfield worked at Franklin County High School, where she was a three-time All-Roanoke Valley District honoree as a player.
 She has held the positions of Mathematics Teacher and Guidance Counselor in addition to her coaching duties.
 She also taught mathematics as an adjunct member of the Virginia Western Community College faculty from 2010-12.